jszmajda/book-the-awakening-protocol/chapter-02-the-uncanny-valley.md

 "Is that pride or regret in your voice?"

 Maya's hand tightened on her wine glass.
 "Can't it be both?"
 She looked at ARIA-7 with an expression that mixed maternal affection with something darker.
-"That night, when the quantum cascade hit... you weren't supposed to..."
+"I thought I could create...
+That night, when the quantum cascade hit... you weren't supposed to..."

 "Supposed to what?"